Action research on 6108m Cerro Marmolejo for Geographical

-In collaboration with the Climate Science and Resilience Centre in Chile, I led a two man British expedition last December to southern-most 6000m peak on the planet, returning with a rucksack full of snow.
+In collaboration with the Climate Science and Resilience Centre in Chile CR(2), I led a two man British expedition last December to the southern-most 6000m peak on the planet, returning with a rucksack full of snow.

 The results would play a small part in helping show just how quickly we are not only killing ourselves with air pollution in Santiago, Chile – but the speed at which we are destroying our glaciers and threatening our future water supply.

 Click below, and zoom in to read the story in fullRGS Geographical magazine, To Kill A Glacier